 Grace is a proud alumna of Agnes Scott College where she graduated magna cum laude, with a Bachelor of Arts in both Economics and Art History.
 Grace also graduated from Marist School in Atlanta, Georgia.
 Grace remains active in the Marist and Agnes Scott communities.
 Grace currently serves on the Marist Alumni Board and volunteers her time at Agnes Scott.

-In her spare time, Grace is likely to be found in her garden or spending time with her family, friends, and the best pup, Noah.
+When Grace is not practicing law, she is likely to be found in her garden, reading a book, or spending time with her family, friends, and pup.

 For a free case evaluation, please call us at 404-876-8100.